 — Chicalina Tanner (@ChicalinaT) April 10, 2019

-A Redditor added, “While Facebook, Reddit, Twitter and now Mozilla may think they’re doing a good thing by blocking what they consider hateful speech, it’s just helping these people double down on thinking they’re in the right.
+A Hacker News user added, “While Facebook, Reddit, Twitter and now Mozilla may think they’re doing a good thing by blocking what they consider hateful speech, it’s just helping these people double down on thinking they’re in the right.
 We should not be afraid of ideas.
 Speech != violence.
 Violence is violence.
 With platforms banning more and more offensive content and increasing the label of what is bannable, we’re seeing a huge split in our world.
 People who could once agree to disagree now don’t even want to share the same space with one another.
 It’s all call out culture and it’s terrible.”

 Many people think that this step is nothing but a step towards mass-censorship.
 “I see it as an active endorsement of filter funneling comments sections online, given that despite the operators of Dissenter having tried to make efforts to comply with the terms of service Mozilla have imposed for being listed in their gallery, were given an unclear rationale as to how having “broken” these terms, and no clue as to what they were supposed to do to have avoided doing so,” adds a Reddit user.